wso2/docs-apk/en/docs/create-api/manage-service-endpoint/manage-resiliency-timeout.md

 You can use timeouts to gracefully handle connections that take an unusual amount of time to respond.
 Timeouts mainly ensure that the client gets a success or an error response within the specified amount of time, and thereby the client does not hang indefinitely.
 Timeouts also enable both the client and the backend to free its resources, allocated for the connection, within the time gap defined.

-maxRouteTimeoutSeconds: Specifies the maximum timeout for a route (in seconds).
-This is the maximum time allowed for processing the entire request-response cycle for an API route.
-routeIdleTimeoutSeconds: Specifies the maximum idle time (in seconds) allowed for a route.
-If no data is received or sent within this timeout, the connection will be closed.
-routeTimeoutSeconds: Specifies the timeout (in seconds) for a single request-response cycle of a route.
-If the backend response is not received within this time, the request will be considered timed-out.

 <table>
     <thead>
       <tr>